The moment I have been waiting for all month…It’s payday (technically the 20th)!!

 So what do you think?

 ** Do you have any exceptions to touching your savings?
-Do you break down each expense in a budget or do you fence your spending like I do?
+Do you break down each expense into a budget or do you fence your spending like I do?
 Do you need help creating a fence for your spending?
 If so, please reach out! 🙂 **

 Until next time…